-The example above has an error of 4.2%.
-If we select the parameter SO4 and click on next the right screenshot pops up.
-It tells us that sulfate is enhanced:
+The example above has an error of -1.89%.
+If we select the parameter DIC and click on next the right screenshot pops up.
+It tells us that DIC is decreased:

 The line below displays the amount added (as the difference of both values):

 A positive (negative) Δ-value signals addition (removal) of the element.
-In any case, the obtained solution is completely charge-balanced (and stored as Output 1).
+The obtained solution is fully charge-balanced (and is referred to as Output 1).

 In addition, aqion performs a second calculation (Output 2) to check whether minerals precipitate or not.
-In this case the equilibrium solution is supersaturated with the mineral barite (BaCO3), and when barite precipitates the pH changes from 2.81 to 2.84.
+In this example, the equilibrium solution is supersaturated with two minerals: Fe(OH)3 and Calcite.
+The precipitation causes the final pH change from 7.00 to 7.94.